julianvollmer/node-websockets/doc/frame.md

 # WebSocketFrame

-The frame prototype is a helper which allows you to build own WebSocket frame buffers by providing a simple, intuitive api.
-It is also possible to use the frame the other way: If you pass the raw frame as buffer to the constructor you can read out different flags.
+The frame prototype is a helper which allows you to build own WebSocket frame by providing a simple, intuitive property-based api.
+It is also possible to use the WebSocketFrame the other way: You can pass the raw frame as buffer to the constructor and can read out different attributes.

 ## require

 The frame object is available through the websockets namespace.
-Note: I am not sure if this works with manuel clone..

 ```
 var websockets = require('websockets');

-var Frame = websockets.Frame;
+var WebSocketFrame = websockets.Frame;
 ```